 Follow This Team |

-Soon the cricket started to go through progressive development and the first ever cricket tournament was staged in Port Elizabeth which was won by King William’s Town.
+Soon, cricket started to go through progressive development, and the first-ever cricket tournament was staged in Port Elizabeth, which was won by King William’s Town.

 South Africa’s early Test record is one of the worst.
-It took them 17 years to register their first Test victory which came against England in 1906.
+It took them 17 years to register their first Test victory, which came against England cricket team in 1906.

-It was only in the early 1900s that the South African cricket team started to come out as an force.
-Payers like Bonnor Middleton, Jimmy Sinclair, Charlie Llewellyn, Dave Nourse, Louis Tancred, Aubrey Faulkner, Reggie Schwarz, Percy Sherwell, Tip Snooke, Bert Vogler, and Gordon White came in and made it a team that could knock any team’s socks off.
-They possessed some of the best players in their squad who had insane stats whe it came to Test Cricket.
+It was only in the early 1900s that the South African cricket team started to emerge as a force.
+Players like Bonnor Middleton, Jimmy Sinclair, Charlie Llewellyn, Dave Nourse, Louis Tancred, Aubrey Faulkner, Reggie Schwarz, Percy Sherwell, Tip Snooke, Bert Vogler, and Gordon White joined the team, making it a squad that could knock any team’s socks off.
+They possessed some of the best players who had insane stats in Test Cricket.

 The War Era

 There came a slight halt in international cricket in South Africa during the years of war.
-The matches which scheduled were suspended from the years 1914-1918.
-Cricket resumed in South Africa in the latter part of year 1918.
+The matches that were scheduled were suspended from 1914-1918.
+Cricket resumed in South Africa in the latter part of 1918.

-In 1947 when the situation had completely stabilized, the squad went to England to play against them.
-This was the tour where Captain Alan Melville and vice captain Dudley Nourse recorded the highest third wicket stand of 319 runs in the history of world Test cricket.
+In 1947, when the situation had completely stabilized, the squad went to England cricket team to play against them.
+This was the tour where Captain Alan Melville and Vice-Captain Dudley Nourse recorded the highest third-wicket stand of 319 runs in the history of world Test cricket.

 The International Ban

-An international ban was imposed by the ICC on the South African cricket team in 1970.
-This was due to the new laws introduced in the country in regards to apartheid which divided people by the color of their skin in 1948.
-This resulted in disruption of careers of some promising players.
-Some of the better players of South Africa including Allan Lamb and Robin Smith emigrated and started playing for England.
-The ban came as a huge upset for the players like Clive Rice and Vincent van der Bijl who had excellent first class records in Test cricket but they never got to play again.
+An international ban was imposed by the International Cricket Council on the South African cricket team in 1970 due to apartheid laws, which divided people by the color of their skin starting in 1948.
+This resulted in the disruption of careers for some promising players.
+Some of the better players, including Allan Lamb and Robin Smith, emigrated and started playing for England.
+The ban was a huge blow to players like Clive Rice and Vincent van der Bijl, who had excellent first-class records but never got to play again.

 Post International Ban

-The ban was lifted off of them in 1991.
-The South African International team played it’s first international match since the international ban in 1970 against India in Calcutta.
-It was their first one day international match ever and they went on to lose it but Allan Donald picked up a five-fer.
-South Africa also went on to win their first ODI later in that series in Delhi.
+The ban was lifted in 1991.
+The South African international team played its first international match since the ban in 1970 against India national cricket team in Calcutta.
+It was their first One Day International (ODI) match, and although they lost, Allan Donald picked up a five-fer.
+South Africa won their first ODI later in the series in Delhi.

-They made their Test debut, post the ban, against West Indies in April 1992 in Bridgetown, Barbados but collapsed on the final day to hand the hosts the win.
+They made their Test debut post-ban against the West Indies cricket team in April 1992 in Bridgetown, Barbados but collapsed on the final day to hand the hosts the win.

 International Tournaments